-As you might expect from an area that is home to one of Scotland's oldest villages, this part of the world has been home to some very colourful characters over the centuries, many of whom were pioneers, leaders, philanthropists and entrepreneurs.
+As you might expect from an area that boasts one of Scotland's oldest villages, this part of the world has been home to some very colourful characters over the centuries, many of whom were pioneers, leaders, philanthropists and entrepreneurs.

-The Kinlochs of Kinloch owned the Kinloch Estate, which included much of Meigle village, and although he was a member of the landowning classes, George Kinloch (1735-1833) was a prominent figure among those who were arguing in the early nineteenth century for the reform of the UK Parliament and the extension of the franchise to include working people.
-This earned him the nickname ‘The Radical Laird’ and a seat in the Reform Parliament of 1832 as Liberal MP for Dundee.
+Although he was a member of the landowning classes, George Kinloch was a prominent figure among those who were arguing in the early 19th century for the reform of the UK Parliament and the extension of the franchise to include working people.
+This earned George the nickname 'The Radical Laird' and led to him presiding over a meeting on the Magdalen Yard Green on 10 November 1819 that advocated for annual elections by secret ballot, with universal suffrage.
+Although the mass meeting went peacefully, George was subsequently charged with sedition and was declared an outlaw on 24 December 1819.
+He spent three years in exile in France but returned to the UK, living as a fugitive in London until he received an official pardon in May 1823.

-Although George Kinloch forfeited his estates, they were regained by his son, who was made the first Baronet Kinloch of Kinloch in 1873.
+Although George Kinloch had forfeited his estates when he was declared an outlaw, they were regained by his son, who was made Baronet when the Baronetcy of Kinloch of Kinloch was restored in 1873.

 Patrick Murray of Simprim was the illegitimate son of Lord Elibank of Simprim, Simprim being about five miles north of Coldstream in the Borders.